Samuel1698/PinkWug.live/README.md

     - [x] Date Descending
   - [x] Different icon for ascending and descending order
   - [x] Remove title/date class when the other is clicked
+  - [x] Whitespace.js doesn't trigger when loading from archive
 - [ ] View
   - [ ] Author Comments
   - [ ] Fix Patreon logo not displaying properly on small screens